Changes to complaints handling guidance

-- We seek views on the organization(s) to which consumers should be signposted when their complaint is unresolved.
+- We sought views on the organization(s) to which consumers should be signposted when their complaint is unresolved.

 - We set out options for a time limit for informing consumers of their right to go to the ADR scheme.

-- We seek views on whether regulatory intervention is necessary to require membership of an ADR scheme.
+- We sought views on whether regulatory intervention is necessary to require membership of an ADR scheme.

 - We set out clarifications to the existing CHP guidance.